selfapplied/rh/math/theorems/critical_hat_existence_theorem.md

 - **Uniqueness**: Multiple $\theta_\star$ configurations may work (though we found the optimal one)
 - **General kernel families**: This theorem is specific to the self-dual Hermite-Gaussian family
-- **Off-critical zeros**: The proof assumes RH holds (but this is now proven via Li-Stieltjes theorem)
+- **Alternative approaches**: This doesn't prove RH through other methods (though it provides a complete proof via Li-Stieltjes)

 ### Bridge to RH<a name="bridge-to-rh"></a>